-Task # Task description 2017 2018 2019 2020 GOV I Create and approve a 4-year Strategic and Business Plan, and review it annually.
-Ensure Done that the plan term runs from the beginning of a municipal election year to the end of the year before the next election.
-GOV 2 Review and approve annual operating and capital budgets, structured as 3-year rolling Done budgets.
-GOV 3 Annually establish Administration Lead's goals and conduct his/her annual performance Done evaluation.
-GOV 4 Review wording and content of Operating Bylaw, twice in the term of the plan.
-Done GOV 5 Conduct annual Commission board self-assessment, reviewing Board effectiveness and planning for improvement.
-GOV 6 Create board orientation process.
-GOV 7 Document quarterly review and annual reconciliation of financial results (actuals vs. Done budget).
+Task # Task description 2017 2018 2019 202 0 GOV I Create and approve a 4-year Strategic and Business Plan and review it annually.
+Ensure that the plan term runs from the beginning of a municipal election year to the end of the year before the next election.
+Done Done Done GOV 2 Review and approve annual operating and capital budgets, structured as 3-year rolling budgets.
+Done Done Done GOV 3 Annually establish Administration Lead's goals and conduct his/her annual performance evaluation.
+Done Done Done GOV 4 Review wording and content of Operating Bylaw, twice in the term of the plan.
+Done Not Complete GOV 5 Conduct annual Commission board self-assessment, reviewing Board effectiveness and planning for improvement.
+In Progress GOV 6 Create board orientation process.
+Added to 2019 GOV 7 Document quarterly review and annual reconciliation of financial results (actuals vs. budget).
+Done Done Ongoing